kjolley/BIGSdb_documentation/data_downloads.rst

 ####################
 Definition downloads
 ####################
 The sequence definition database defines alleles, i.e. links an allele identifier to a sequence.
 It also defines scheme, e.g. MLST, profiles.

 .. _download_alleles:

 ***************************
 Allele sequence definitions
 ***************************
 Click the 'Allele sequences' link in the 'Downloads' section.
 Depending on the database, you may see either a hierarchical scheme tree or a table of loci.
 You can choose to display links either by scheme using the scheme tree, as an alphabetical list or a page of all schemes, by selecting the approrpiate link at the top of the page.

 Scheme tree
 ===========
 .. image:: /images/data_downloads/alleles.png

 You can drill down through the tree by clicking branch nodes.
 Clicking the labels of internal nodes will display tables of all schemes belonging to that scheme group.
 Clicking the labels of terminal nodes will display that single scheme table.

 .. image:: /images/data_downloads/alleles2.png

-Click the green download link for the required locus
+Click the download link for the required locus

 .. image:: /images/data_downloads/alleles3.png